processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 if all is OK, your’re done !
 Else, just follow the warning/error messages to fix the issues.

-You can keep your repository private in this location, ejabberd see it as an available module, or you can publish it as a tgz/zip archive or git repository, and send your spec file for integration in ejabberd-contrib repository. ejabberd-contrib will only host a copy of your spec file and does not need your code to make it available to all ejabberd users.
+You may consider publishing your module as a tgz/zip archive or git repository, and send your spec file for integration in ejabberd-contrib repository. ejabberd-contrib will only host a copy of your spec file and does not need your code to make it available to all ejabberd users.